 Silica dust is classified as a Group 1 carcinogen by the International Agency for Research on Cancer.
 Prolonged exposure causes silicosis — an incurable and progressive lung disease — and increases the risk of lung cancer.
 The COSHH Regulations 2002 require employers to prevent or adequately control workers' exposure to silica dust, including controlling dust at the point of generation and using effective dust extraction equipment.

 For post-construction cleaning — whether of welfare facilities during the build, or the final sparkle clean before handover — standard vacuum cleaners and dry brushing re-circulate fine dust particles into the air rather than capturing them.
-This creates a dust exposure risk for the cleaning operatives and contaminates areas that have just been cleaned.
 Only HEPA (High Efficiency Particulate Air) filtered vacuum equipment can capture particles small enough to include respirable silica — rated H class (EN 60335-2-69) for the finest particles.

 What to include in your Construction Phase Plan for welfare cleaning